-The music of Luke Dahn has been called "terrific, awfully good" (Sequenza 21) and "blessed with a vigorous rhythmic sense" (Fanfare), and has been performed by groups such as the Moscow Conservatory Studio for New Music, the League of Composers/ISCM, the NODUS Ensemble, the NEXTET Ensemble, Composers Inc., the University of Iowa Center for New Music and the violin/piano duo Wolfgang David and David Gompper.
-Venues have included Carnegie Hall, Rachmaninoff Hall (Moscow), the Estonia Academy of Music (Tallinn), the Frankfurter KuenstlerKlub, Harvard University’s Memorial Church, the Miami ISCM Festival Series and the N.E.O.N.
-(Nevada Encounters of New Music) Festival at which he was awarded the Max Di Julio Prize.
-Several of his works are available on the Albany label.
+The music of Luke Dahn has been performed throughout the United States and abroad, with recent performances given by groups such as the Moscow Conservatory Studio for New Music, Composers Inc., the NODUS Ensemble, the League of Chamber Players, the NEXTET Ensemble, the University of Iowa Center for New Music, and by saxophonist Kenneth Tse.
+Venues have included Carnegie Hall, Rachmaninoff Hall (Moscow), the Estonia Academy of Music (Tallinn), the Frankfurter KuenstlerKlub, Harvard University’s Memorial Church, and the Miami ISCM Festival Series.
+Dahn has also been the recipient of several other recent awards including the 2014 J.D.
+Robb International Composition Prize, and several of his works are featured on Albany–label recordings.

 In the fall of 2015, I took a new Visiting Assistant Professor position at the University of Utah, teaching courses in music theory and composition.

 Hypallage, written for the 2015 Rapido!
 Composition Contest, has advanced to the Semi–Final round and will be premiered by the Detroit Chamber Winds & Strings on November 15, 2015.